JiangWeibeta/MLIC/README.md

 </div>

+### Training details

-Training details: We train each model on a single Tesla A100 GPU.
+We train each model on a single Tesla A100 GPU.
 The batch size is set to $32$.
 The initial patch size is set to $256\times 256$.
 We set the patch size to $512\times 512$ after $1.2$ M steps.

+### Training Set

+Training list is provided.
+These images are from DIV2K, Flicker2K, CLIC Train, COCO, ImageNet.
+We downsample the most JPG images and save the downsampled images in PNG format.

-## Environment
+### Environment

 CompressAI 1.2.0b3